Skip to main content

 • filesystems and secrets

-That is why a single source file can fully describe both local iteration and production deploys.
+A single source file can describe both local iteration and production deploys.
+You are not maintaining a separate deployment manifest that slowly drifts away from the actual app.

 Handler types